miratronix/jopher/README.md

 # promise [![CircleCI](https://circleci.com/gh/miratronix/promise.svg?style=svg)](https://circleci.com/gh/miratronix/promise) [![Documentation](https://img.shields.io/badge/godoc-reference-blue.svg?style=flat-square)](https://godoc.org/github.com/miratronix/promise)

-Package promise provides support for returning Promises in gopherjs.
+promise provides support for returning Promises in gopherjs.
 The simplest usage is to use the Promisify() function to convert a (potentially-blocking) function call into a promise.
 This allows for easily converting a typical synchronous Go API into a promise-based JS api.

 ## Installation
 Use dep to install: